Using the Learning Center

 - Drop-in tutoring works best when used with appointment tutoring.

 Know what to expect of the Learning and Testing Center

 Once you understand the basic guidelines for how to use the Learning Center, it’s time to get the help you need!
 Here are a few suggestions for how you can get the most out of your tutoring sessions.

 Tutoring is a great way to supplement your learning experience, but it is not a substitute for class.
-It is vital that you attend class, read the text, and bring your notes and questions to the tutoring session.
+It is vital that you attend class, read the required text, and bring your notes and/or questions to the tutoring session.

-Before your tutoring session take the time to review your assignment, identify the areas where you are struggling, and draft questions you have.
+Before your tutoring session take the time to review your assignment or assignments, identify the areas where you are struggling, and write down any questions you have.

-Tutors are students who are successful in college and have a wealth of knowledge to share about the courses you are taking.
+Tutors are students who are successful in college academics and have a wealth of knowledge to share about the courses you are taking.
 Keep in mind they are not professors or content-experts.
 Tutors will share study strategies and will help you understand problems and concepts, but they will not do your work for you.
-Show up on time and prepared for your tutoring session.